BOOK YOUR WORKSHOP TODAY

 Across all languages—scientific, mythic, developmental—the mechanism is the same: ritual shifts the adult out of habitual consciousness and into the field where inner child work becomes possible.

-- the adult is steady
+- the adult is centred

 - the child feels safe

-- the imaginal field opens
+- the imaginal field settles

 Ritual as a Bridge Between Worlds